 There are lots of museum-centric campaigns that organisations can take part in to increase global awareness as well as engage followers.
 Participating in these campaigns can also provide an opportunity to appeal to new audiences for donations by highlighting collections, programmes and providing a behind the scenes look at what happens backstage within museums.

-This article will focus on 3 campaigns that museums worldwide can incorporate into their media and digital fundraising plans: Giving Tuesday, International Museums Day and Museum Selfie Day.
+This article will focus on three campaigns that museums worldwide can use to boost their digital fundraising: Giving Tuesday, International Museums Day and Museum Selfie Day.
 We’ll take a deep dive into each campaign to demonstrate how it can best jive with your museum communications and provide a launch pad for digital fundraising efforts.